Windsurfing: Wavesailing

 Wave sailing took off during the rapid development of windsurfing on the Hawaiian islands of Oahu and Maui.
 It can be seen as comprising two distinct (but related) parts, wave riding and wave jumping.

 A typical wave contest will score two jumps going out and two wave rides coming in.
 A high scoring heat would consist of a double clean forward rotating jump, a high one foot backward rotating jump, a long wave ride with flowing bottom turns, radical top turns, a series of aerials and a 360 aerial manoeuvre on the face of the waves such as a 'goiter', 'taka', wave 360, planing forward or clean flowing back-loop.
 Depending on the conditions at the location, some competitions will focus more on jumping while others focus more on the wave-riding aspects.

-The most famous wave riding locations on earth include: Ho'okipa on the north shore of Maui, Diamond Head on Oahu, Klitmøller in Denmark, Pozo and Tenerife in the Canary Islands, Cabo Verde off the north west coast of Africa, Moulay in Morocco, Margaret River in Western Australia, Pacasmayo in Peru, Topocalma in Chile, and Omaezaki in Japan.
+The best wave riding locations on earth include: Ho'okipa on the north shore of Maui, Ponta Preta and Alibaba in Cabo Verde off the west coast of Africa, One Eye in Mauritius island off the east cost of Madagascar, Margaret River in Western Australia, Cloudbreak in Fiji islands, Pacasmayo and Chicama in Peru, Topocalma in Chile.

-The World Cup Wavesailing competitions crown the professional world champions each year.
+The PWA World Cup Wavesailing competitions crown the professional world champions each year.
 One of the most prestigious events in the windsurfing world is called The Aloha Classic at Ho'okipa Beach on the north shore of Maui, Hawaii.

 The Aloha Classic held at Ho'okipa Beach Park on the north shore of Maui, takes place each year in late October and early November for the best wind and wave conditions and it is common to have 15–20 foot wave faces during the contest.
 Since 2011 the event has been run by the International Windsurfing Tour (IWT)[3] as the Grand Final of the IWT Wave Tour.
 The IWT is the Hawaiian-based organisation for the wave riders of the Asia Pacific hemisphere.
 The Aloha Classic has often been the final event of the Professional Windsurfers Association (PWA)[4] crowning the PWA Wave World Champions.